Building a JSON-Based Rule Styling Engine for QGIS

 "name": "Industrial Zones",

-"filter": "\"land_use\" = 'industrial'",
+"filter": "\"land_use\" IS NOT NULL AND \"land_use\" = 'industrial'",

-"symbol": {"color": "#A9A9A9", "width": 0.5, "style": "solid"}
+"symbol": {"color": "#A9A9A9", "stroke_width": 0.5, "style": "solid"}

 }